reid-moffat/battleship/README.md

 # Battleship

 This is the main group project for a C++ software course (software design and project management based) I completed in 2021.
 For this project, I worked as the software architect, designing the architecture without a framework for the first time (this was also the first large C/C++ project I was part of).
-In terms of content, I mainly worked on the back-end (ships, board, etc) and ensured quality, while other entities and front-end work like sprites, screens were created by other team members
+In terms of content, I mainly worked on the back-end (ships, board, etc) and ensured quality, while other entities and front-end work like sprites and screens were created by other team members.

-There are some fundamental design flaws that could have been rectified during planning (such as the non-responsiveness of the screen size), but this was a project made by a team without much C++ experience in a limited amount of time, so we primarily focused on correctness.
-Although this project isn't that practically useful, it was made to learn important skills such as the software design process, repository structure, refactoring, fixing (many) git issues 🙃, C++ (especially pointers) and CMAKE

-## Running the game

-### To run the most recent compiled .exe, simply clone the repo (```git clone https://github.com/reid-moffat/battleship.git```) and run ```bin/battleship.exe``` (do not move the .exe file!)

-If you'd like to compile it yourself, make some changes or just play around with it:
-* If you're running tests, you need to clone googletest into the ```include/``` folder with ```git clone https://github.com/google/googletest.git```
-* **Reload CMakeLists.txt** when making changes before compiling
-  * This was made on windows; for non-windows OSs, you'll need to make your own script to compile
-* Run ```battleship``` for the game or ```battleship-tests``` for the test suite

-*If you find a bug, feel free to create an issue*
+While this project overall is pretty simple & straightforward, my team did this mainly to learn more about C++, which we definitely succeeded in.
+In a few months, I learned a lot of concepts, including properly using pointers, CMAKE, refactoring & software design, and everyone's favorite: fixing plenty of git merge conflicts 🙃

 ## File structure